 Come one come all to the biggest Thoroughbred auction sale I've done to date.
 Not only will this sale have yearlings, or broodmares, but both!
 And weanlings!
 And even a few horses of racing age!
 A little bit of everything for everyone!

 END DATE: Like probably January 1st

 ?
 That seems reasonable right?
 Bid Process

 2. Upload it to deviantArt including all 'info as would appear'

-3. Send me a note containing your bid and the link to your stable journalJudging
+3. Send me a note containing your bid and the link to your stable journal, Presto!Judging

 3. Story.
 This is the single most important aspect of the bid.
-I want to see this yearling through the eyes of your HARPG characters.
+I want to see this horse through the eyes of your HARPG characters.
 I want to be engaged.
 I want to read more.
 I want to become invested into this animal and the people around it.
 Again, this is based on effort.
 You don't have to be the best writer in the world but you do need to try.
-And please, be creative!
+GET CREATIVE GUYS!!!
 (Scored on 30 points)

-1. All these horses are bred and designed to be broodmares for racing
+1. All these horses are bred and designed to be for racing

 2. Just because you put a bid in does not mean that you are guaranteed to win the horse.
 Each mare has a reserve number of points needed in order to win.
 Such number will vary from horse to horse and is based on the perceived value of such animal.